-Be Our Guest, as you might guess, is themed after the movie Beauty and the Beast.
+As you probably can guess, Be Our Guest is themed after the movie Beauty and the Beast.
 The restaurant itself is designed to look like the Beast’s castle.
-It has large, heavy doors, tiled floors, and stone gargoyles throughout.
+It has large doors, tiled floors, and stone gargoyles throughout.

-If you are a fan of this movie, you will instantly recognize many aspects of the decor.
+If you are a fan of this movie, you will instantly love this environment.
 The theme is probably the best part of this restaurant.
-There are so many great detail both inside and out.
-I was very impressed by it.
+There are so many great details both inside and out.

 The Grand Ballroom

 Because it is so large, it can get a little loud in here.
 But, it adds to the feeling of being at a banquet in an actual castle.

 The Rose Gallery

-The Rose Gallery is a smaller dining room off to your right as you enter the ballroom.
+The Rose Gallery is a smaller dining room to the right of the ballroom.
 It has a large music box with a statue of Belle and Beast dancing in the center.